Parsley Pesto

 Instructions

-• Stir in Parmesan and pressed garlic.
-Taste it.
-Add salt, if needed.
+• Stir in ½ cup Parmesan cheese and pressed 2 garlic cloves.
+Taste, then add salt only if needed.

 Notes

-4. The amount of garlic can be reduced to 1 clove or omitted completely.
+4. The garlic can be reduced to 1 clove if you prefer a milder pesto.

 Nutrition